polvora/SteamCore/README.md

         else PrintToChat(client, "Failure :(");
     }

-###Changelog
+> ###Changelog
 > [04/02/2015] v1.0

 > * Initial Release.

 > [29/03/2015] v1.1

-> * Fixed critical bug that made announcements stopped working after a few calls.
+> * _Announcement Module:_ Fixed critical bug that made announcements stopped working after a few calls.
 > * Added a timeout error code.
 > * Added the native isSteamCoreBusy to check if there is a request being executed.
 > * Eliminated the retry function in all requests.
-> * Changed steamGroupAnnoucement function name to SteamGroupAnnouncement for convention purposes.
+> * _Announcement Module:_ Changed steamGroupAnnoucement function name to SteamGroupAnnouncement for convention purposes.

 > [13/04/2015] v1.2